wovo/cv/readme.md

 I am a software professional with a passion for electronics.
 I often work on the boundary between hardware and software.
-I have a solid background in my field of work,
-(the technical application of software), and adequate knowledge of neighboring domains (mathematics, electronics, physics, chemistry, biology).

 I am quick to learn the essences of new subjects.

+I have a solid background in my field of work (technical software applications), adequate knowledge of neighboring domains
+(like mathematics, electronics, physics, chemistry, biology), and an active interest in more.
+I like working with professionals from both software and other domains.
 I have worked in industrial, space and military domains in various roles where electronics, reliability, resource constraints, real-time aspects, and data-communication were important factors.